 On February 28, 2013 Advance announced that Acacia would proceed with an exploration program on Advance's three projects in the Kakamega Dome area in Kenya, East Africa.
 The work done on the Advance projects would be in conjunction with Acacia's regional exploration work on their West Kenya Joint Venture.
-The three Advance projects include PL/2018/ 0210 (formerly Special License 265-Bukura), PL/2018/0211 (formerly Special License 266-Sigalagala) and PL/2018/0212 (formerly Special License 267-Rosterman) that cover in total 40.3km2.
+The three Advance projects include Special License 265 (Bukura), Special License 266 (Sigalagala) and Special License 267 (Rosterman) that cover in total 64km2.

-On January 26, 2017, the Company elected to dilute their participation interest to 14.53% under the Option and Joint Venture agreement, giving Acacia Mining an 85.47% interest in the Kakamega Properties.
+On January 26, 2017, the Company elected to dilute their participation interest to 14.63% under the Option and Joint Venture agreement, giving Acacia Mining an 85.37% interest in the Kakamega Properties.